 - Such organisations and individuals may include the community advisory panel, local authority or an organisation employed by SSE to evaluate grant applications.
 We may also share information with other organisations providing matched funding.

-Unless you’ve asked us not to, we may contact you in writing, by phone and (where you have consented) via email or SMS with information on products, services and rewards that we, other companies within the SSE group, and occasionally our carefully selected partners identified at the time we collect your information, offer.
+Unless you have asked us not to, we may contact you in writing, by phone and (where you have consented) via email or SMS with information on products, services, and rewards that we, other companies within the SSE group, and occasionally our carefully selected partners identified at the time we collect your information, offer.
 We may use third parties to send marketing communications.

 Unless you have asked us not to, we may also use your email address to show you digital advertisements via search engine results pages or on other websites.